christianebacani/Roadmap/Introduction to Apache Airflow in Python/Introduction_to_Apache_Airflow.md

     - Worfklows varies on their complexities because some of them have only 2 or 3 steps but some of them consist of hundreds of components.
     - The complexity of the workflow totally depends on the needs of the user.
     - **NOTE**: Workflow comes with various meaning depending on the context.

+- What is Apache Airflow?
+    - Platform to program workflows, including:
+        - Creation
+        - Scheduling
+        - Monitoring